jeffcarp/braintree-react/README.md

 # Braintree React Component

-Easier than sticking cash in a dirty envelope and mailing it to a company.
+Easier than sticking cash into a dirty envelope and mailing it to a company.

 ## Usage